• Skip to primary navigation

 Instructions

 • Add minced ginger and garlic to the pot, and cook for a couple of minutes.
 Press on CANCEL on the Instant Pot.
-Then add the onions and mushrooms, soy sauce, water, vinegar, give everything a quick mix.
+Then add the onions and mushrooms, soy sauce, water, and vinegar, and give everything a quick mix.
+If anything is stick to the bottom of the pot, deglaze/scrape it off with a wooden spoon.

 • Secure the lid and set the vent to SEALING.
 Select the PRESSURE COOK/MANUAL setting and set the cooking time for 4 minutes at high pressure.